 There are some distinct benefits of using propane as an energy source.

 1. Non-toxic: Propane is non-toxic and non-poisonous, so it cannot contaminate soil, groundwater, marine ecosystems, or natural habitats.

 2. Low carbon: Propane is a low-carbon, clean-burning energy source that does not emit air pollutants.

-4. Efficient: It is a dependable and efficient source of heat and power that also helps to lower emissions.
+4. Efficient: It is a dependable and efficient source of heat and power that helps lower emissions.

-5. Affordable: The supply of propane is high, so prices are often lower and cheaper than other sources of energy.
+5. Affordable: The propane supply is high, so prices are often lower and cheaper than other energy sources.

 6. Reliable: Propane is reliable, even during extreme weather or a natural disaster, providing a backup and alternative energy source.

 7. Abundant resource: Propane is an abundant resource.
 The United States is one of the leading producers of propane and produces more propane than the current demand.